Litigation Funding Options

 There are usually time limits for making a claim for your legal costs and so it is important to enquire with your insurer, comply with its requirements of and discuss any existing insurance cover with us at the earliest opportunity to ensure you do not lose the benefit of any cover.

 Third Party Funding

-The third party insurance is often used in conjunction with after the event insurance, this meaning that if the case is unsuccessful, the loan will not have to be repaid as it is self-insured.
+Third party insurance is often used in conjunction with after the event insurance, meaning that if the case is unsuccessful, the loan will not have to be repaid as it is self-insured.

-Contact any of our solicitors to discuss these options further.
+Contact any of our Specialist Dispute Resolution solicitors to discuss these options further for litigation funding.

 Meet Our Specialists

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

 Adam is a Partner and Head of our Dispute Resolution Team

 Suzanne is a Partner in our Dispute Resolution Team

 Sven is a Partner in our Dispute Resolution Team